History of Buzău: 19th-century development

 Cultural life blossomed, as in 1852, the first theater show in Buzău took place.
 In 1854, a printing press was imported by the bishopric from Vienna, and was subsequently used to print the Buzău Bible, the fourth Romanian bible (the first three being the Bucharest Bible in 1688, one printed in Blaj in 1792 and another printed in Saint Petersburg in 1819).

 Public lighting was enhanced in 1860 by introducing petrol lamps.
 In the same year, street numbers were assigned to houses, and streets were paved with stones.
 The Gârlași Hospital (nowadays, the Infectious Diseases Hospital) was open in 1865, being the first permanent city hospital.

 The Moldavia theater was open in 1898 in a building in central Buzău.
-The 400 seats hall was the location where important Romanian artists that came to Buzău, such as Nicolae Leonard, Constantin Nottara and George Enescu performed.
+The 400-seat hall was the location where important Romanian artists that came to Buzău, such as Nicolae Leonard, Constantin Nottara and George Enescu performed.

 In 1899, mayor Nicu Constantinescu began the construction of the Communal Palace, a project completed in 1903.
 The Communal Palace is now the city's most prominent landmark.
 Constantinescu also decided to refactor the central streets of Buzău, which were narrow and winding, a heritage of the market town history and the repeated destructions followed by disorganized rebuilding of the city.
 Thus, the wide and straight Park Boulevard (linking the city center and the Crâng Park) and the Railway Station Boulevard (linking the center to the railway station) were built.

 During this period, Constantin Brâncuși and Ion Luca Caragiale were briefly residents of Buzău.
 Caragiale leased a restaurant near the railway station in 1894 and lived there for a year.
 During this period, he also held a public conference, whose intended subject, Prose writing techniques was changed at the last moment into Causes of human stupidity.
 Brâncuși lived in the city in the summer of 1914, after Eliza Seceleanu, a young local landowner's widow, had commissioned him to create two sculptures: Prayer and the bust of Petre Stănescu, her late husband.
 After creating the two sculptures in Paris, Brâncuși brought them to Buzău and lived there for a few months while working to prepare the sculptures' stands.
 Both sculptures decorated Stănescu's tomb at the local Dumbrava cemetery for a while, but they were since moved to the National Museum of Art of Romania in Bucharest, being replaced by two copies.
 The copies have been stolen in 1999 and have not been replaced since.

 The first electric light bulb in the city was installed in 1899, in front of the public garden in the center of Buzău.
 The first cinema show in Buzău took place in 1904, in a beer pub on the Park Boulevard, by a local named Nicolae Mihăilescu.